Tiramisioux/cinemate/README.md

 # CineMate – manual controls for CinePi v2
 CineMate Python scripts is a way for users to implement and customize manual controls for their CinePi v2 build.

 Project aims at offering an easy way to build a custom camera.
-For basic operation and experimentation, only Raspberry Pi, camera board and monitor.
+For basic operation and experimentation, only Raspberry Pi, camera board and monitor is needed.
 For practical use, buttons and switches can easily be added, allowing for a custom build.

 ## Functions
 - Enables recording and various camera controls via the **RPi GPIO**, **USB Keyboard/Numpad**, **serial input** via USB (works with any microcontroller writing to serial) and (a rudimentary) **CineMate CLI** via SSH.